Technical Interview Questions: Java Knowledge, Skills, and Experience

 Java coding interview questions

-Let's look at some Java coding interview questions used to test the knowledge of candidates.
+Let’s go beyond Java basic interview questions and look at some Java programming interview questions used to test the knowledge of candidates.
 Below are the first 10 of the Top 100 Java Coding Interview Questions.
 (Keep in mind that they are Java interview questions for testers, not interviewers.)

 - How to reverse a String in Java?
 Can you write a program without using any Java inbuilt methods?